polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ### Callable Pallet Functions

-As implied by our pallet events, we will have two functions the user can call in this Substrate Runtime Pallet:
+As implied by our pallet events, we will have two functions the user can call in this Substrate
+pallet:

 1. `create_claim()`: Allow a user to claim the existence of a file with a proof.
 2. `revoke_claim()`: Allow the owner of a claim to revoke their claim.